 Building Codes for New Buildings

 Energy efficiency in new construction is covered under the 2020 model codes.
-It include the National Energy Code for Buildings (NECB) for large buildings and the National Building Code (NBC) for low-rise residential buildings.
-Existing buildings will be covered under the Alterations to Existing Buildings code, expected to be published by the end of 2024.
+It includes the National Energy Code for Buildings (NECB) for large buildings and the National Building Code (NBC) for low-rise residential buildings.

 This version of the model codes includes performance “tiers” with the highest tier consistent with a net-zero energy-ready standard.
 Net-zero energy-ready means a building is so energy efficient that it can easily supply its own needs over the course of a year with the addition of on-site renewable energy or off-site clean energy.